jfdenise/wildfly-graal/README.md

 This demo is an initial approach to have WildFly to benefit from Graal VM with minimal changes to server and dependencies.

 * Currently, the idea is to use JBoss Modules (that is core in WildFly) and see what we can do.
 * The JBoss Modules is initialized at build time.
-Just the module loading.
-Classes are not loaded from JBoss Module loader.
 * All jars are put in the classpath.
-* logmanager is initialized at buildtime
-* A bunch of types are loaded through reflection, we use a reachability-metadata.json that contains the needed types and resources.
 * We benefit from the `experimental-class-define-support` support of Graal VM to define the WAR classes.

 # Install graalvm